-- (i) the existence in solids of a lattice, either ordered or disordered we can no longer simplify things by going to a momentum basis; - (ii) the finite density of excitations in the system, or of particles this is particularly important for fermions, as it creates a fermi sea; - (iii) the importance of temperature we can no longer assume a background ground state.
+(i) the existence in solids of a lattice, either ordered or disordered - we can no longer simplify things by going to a momentum basis, and many symmetries taken for granted in a relativistic vacuum are no longer obeyed; (ii) the finite density of excitations in the system, or of particles - this is particularly important for fermions, as it creates a fermi sea;

+(iii) the importance of temperature - we can no longer assume a background ground state.
 And finally, of course, many condensed matter systems have order parameters, created either by a spontaneously broken symmetry, or otherwise.
 The existence of this order parameter fundamentally changes the physics, and also changes the Feynman rules (and this is also true in high-energy physics, in the standard model, where we also have spontaneously broken symmetries).